-Cardinia Shire Council and the Growth Areas Authority will jointly monitor the implementation of the Officer PSP.
+Amended Cardinia Shire Council and the Growth Areas Authority will jointly monitor the implementation of the Officer PSP.
 Its effectiveness will be evaluated regularly, at least every five years.
-The PSP may be revised and updated following review, which may trigger a review of the Officer Development Contributions Plan (September 2011).
+The PSP may be revised and updated following review, which may trigger a review of the Officer Development Contributions Plan (September 2011, amended March 2018).